-- Partnering with other nonprofits and social service providers on the roll-out of findhelpidaho.org a statewide effort to allow neighbors to find a wide range of available services. - Working with Community Liaisons to learn more from underrepresented and other focus communities to tailor services to their unique needs. - Working with communities to identify and source culturally relevant foods to increase the usability of food provided. - Partnerships with healthcare organizations to provide co-location of services so neighbors have a one-stop location for food assistance, healthcare screenings and information, and education on other available services. - Collaborating with Community Health Workers this growing area of community health utilizes volunteers and paid employees who typically live, work, and are engrained within the the community they serve to help reduce health disparities by being the connection point between community members and services and resources.
+- Collaborating with other nonprofits and social service providers on the promotion of findhelpidaho.org a statewide effort to allow neighbors to find a wide range of available services. - Working with Community Liaisons to learn more from underrepresented and other focus communities to provide services to meet their unique needs. - Working with communities to identify and source culturally relevant foods to increase the usability of food provided. - Working with partners to deliver culturally relevant foods to neighbors in need, across the state. - Partnerships with healthcare organizations to provide co-location of services so neighbors have a one-stop location for food assistance, healthcare screenings and information, and education on other available services. - Collaborating with Community Health Workers who typically live, work, and are engrained within the community they serve to help reduce health disparities by being the connection point between neighbors and services and resources. - Actively contributing to 20 community health coalitions across the state to elevate grassroot efforts that address the unique health needs of the neighbors who live there. - Engaging alongside universities to conduct food security research, supervise student capstone and internship projects, facilitate servicelearning experiences, and coordinate alternative break experiences.